‘Game Of Thrones’ Director Backs Down On Previous Criticism Of Final Season

 However, now Marshall has somewhat backed down on those claims, according to Metro.
 While the director still believes that the characters got where they were supposed to be, he has now given more praise to the Game of Thrones showrunners, David Benioff and D.B Weiss, for their efforts over the course of eight seasons.

-When questions about the backlash regarding the final season of Game of Thrones, Marshall gave the following statement, ultimately praising the showrunners for their work and no longer mentioning what he previously thought was a rushed season.
+When questions about the backlash regarding the final season of Game of Thrones were asked, Marshall gave the following statement, ultimately praising the showrunners for their work and no longer mentioning what he previously thought was a rushed season.

 I don’t necessarily think the backlash was justified,” Marshall said, according to NME.